 The word ‘Gana’ in Gangaur signifies Lord Shiva and ‘Gaur’ implies Gauri or Parvati.
 In Hindu mythology, Gauri is the personification of marital love and excellence.
 Hindu devotees, especially married women, worship Goddess Gauri during the festival of Gangaur for longevity and prosperity of their husbands.
 The festivities of Gangaur festival are very grand in the Indian state of Rajasthan.
 Colourful processions and fairs aptly describe this festival.
 The celebrations can also be witnessed in some parts of Madhya Pradesh, Gujarat and West Bengal.
 Gangaur is also popularly referred as ‘Gauri Tritiya’.

-Gangaur Vrat Start 2019 is on March 21 Thursday
+Gangaur Vrat Start 2019 was on March 21 Thursday

 Rituals during Gangaur Vrat: